ZhymonNorman/ZhymonNorman/README.md

 **Hi there** 👋, my name is Simon.
 I'm a multi-disciplined developer with a focus in game development, devops, and web development.
 I mostly work in [Unreal Engine](https://unrealengine.com/), JavaScript, [Next.js](https://nextjs.org) & [Rust](https://www.rust-lang.org/).

 *What I'm up to these days:*
-- DevOps Engineer by day, Indie Dev @ [Agents of SWARM](https://agentsofswarm.com) by night
+- Senior DevOps Engineer by day, Indie Dev @ [Agents of SWARM](https://agentsofswarm.com) by night
 - Working on a game dev project, [Project24](https://swrm.link/?i=0o1lJ)

 <!--